 As a rule, Harley-Davidson is not associated with racing.
 Since its primary legacy is a long list of laid-back cruisers, that is not surprising.
 Drag-strips have been more of a Harley domain – where their torque-rich V-twin engines can be given free rein.
 The firm has long competed at race circuits, too, though.
 The first Harley-Davidson factory team was formed as far back as ’14.
 Dubbed the ‘Wrecking Crew’, the équipe battled it out with the likes of Indian, Merkel and Exelsior.
 Such events garnered Harley much-needed early publicity.
 They were the perfect showcase for their 8-valve V-twin motorcycles.

-By \’19, Harley\’s \’Bikes Produced\’ column numbered 22,000.
+By 1919, Harley-Davidson had built 22,000 bikes.
 Added to that tally were 16,000 sidecars.
-The big time beckoned!
-Henry Ford, however – and his affordable cars – were increasingly a thorn in their side.
+The big time was beckoning!
+Henry Ford, however – and his affordable cars – were increasingly a commercial thorn in its side.
 The Model T, in particular, put paid to many an American motorbike manufacturer.
-Indeed, Harley\’s own sales halved.
-Milwaukee\’s finest, though, would survive Ford\’s four-wheeled onslaught.
+Indeed, Harley’s own sales halved.
+Milwaukee’s finest, though, would survive Ford’s four-wheeled onslaught.
 It was fortitude to which millions of bikers would be later indebted.
 For – while the marque has long had its fair share of detractors – it was Harley-Davidson which really put motorcycling on the map.
 The marketing map – as well as the geographical one – that is.
 The Model 9E was an important staging-post.
 As for that shed in Milwaukee … mighty oaks do indeed from little acorns grow!